ZakBibi/QuantexaCodingExercise/README.md

 ***How to Build and Run***

-Each report has its own App, and each can be run on the commandline.
+Each report has its own App, and each can be run on the command line.
 This means there are separate commands for each.

 **To Build:**
 `sbt compile`